VMA - French Classic & Historic Championships

-Our 1987 Genesis has made just one outing in the Superbike category, we rarely use it for competition.
+Back in VMA our 1987 FZR1000 Genesis made just one outing in the Superbike category 5 years ago.
 These days it’s mainly used for shakedowns at new circuits, as the bike is so easy to use and requires minimal set-up.

 On the Yamaha 5 valve front, we’ve also got a slightly later version, a 1990 FZR1000 Exup.
 It’s one of the beautiful early models (‘89 + ‘90 only) with 43mm forks.
-We’re planning to enter one or two classic endurance races with the Exup in the future, time permitting with an ever-busier work schedule.
+We nearly entered the EELC classic endurance series for this season, but work commitments mean it’ll wait a little while longer.

 Here’s some pictures of us from VMA events -